KRAFTWERK IN THE 1970S AND 80S

 For those of you who don't already know, Kraftwerk are a German synth act who have often been described as the Godfathers of electronic music.
 They often sing their vocals through a vocoder, or use computer-generated vocals.

-The minimalist, emotionless, robotic sound was just what Kraftwerk were after.
-They were not interested in the big productions that many other 70s and 80s acts relied upon.
+Of course, there are plenty of critics who simply don't understand the minimalist, emotionless, robotic sound, but this was exactly what Kraftwerk were trying to achieve.
+They were not interested in the big productions and excessive reverb that many other 70s and 80s acts relied upon.

 Visit the fun and interactive website

 Studio Album Discography

 2003 Tour De France Soundtracks #21

 The cover from the Computer World album (2009 re-master).
 The original album was released in 1981.